darrylcauldwell/darrylcauldwell.github.io/_posts/2018-06-07-vcdx-defence.markdown

 However, moderator stopped speaking then bang they started timer, this panicked me and I had a time limit to read which put me well and truely on the back foot from being relaxed.
 As such I forgot my planned approach and this became hinderance very soon as I wrote my requirements and constraints too close together and was hard to write, putting me further onto the back foot.
 It took me 5min or so to get back to where I wanted to start, and all because of incosistency in what I told prior and actions of moderator on the day (sigh).
 I never really got into a rhythm and just when I was starting to the moderator began laughing uncontrallably which made panelist laugh too, and me also, moderator left room to compose himself.
 This whole episode really made me loose my train of thought.

-* Tip Nine - Attend the vcdx workshop, listen to Joe but don't expect the moderator to play by the rules
+* Tip Ten - Attend the vcdx workshop, listen to Joe but don't expect the moderator to play by the rules

-* Tip Ten - Formulate a strategy and carry it out, don't allow yourself be distracted
+* Tip Elephen - Formulate a strategy and carry it out, don't allow yourself be distracted

 On returning home late that night, my wife asked how did it go?
 I said I enjoy talking about a design I'd invested so much in and which I was very proud of to a bunch of inteligent people.